jameshyojaelee/OmniSpatial/README.md

 The Python toolkit maps diverse vendor exports into a canonical `SpatialDataset` model.
 It tracks `ImageLayer`, `LabelLayer`, and `TableLayer` objects bound to named coordinate frames with explicit 3×3 affine transforms, unit annotations, and global frame alignment.
 Geometries are exchanged as WKT via Shapely while tabular measurements reference AnnData-style observations and features.
 This shared representation powers converters, validators, and adapters.

+## Adapters

+- `xenium` – exercises the canonical model with a synthetic export comprising `cells.csv`, `matrix.csv`, and a tiny TIFF in `images/`.
+The adapter builds polygons, AnnData counts, and an intensity image to verify the pipeline end to end.

 See `CITATION.cff` for citation guidance and `LICENSE` for the MIT license.